Vinicius de Moraes: Later life

 During the 1960s and 1970s, Moraes collaborated with Baden Powell on a series of songs known as the Afro sambas.
 He collaborated with Edu Lobo on the Elis Regina hit song "Arrastão".

 During a purge at the Ministry of Foreign Relations, he was forcibly retired in 1969 at the age of 55.
 Although taken aback by his forced retirement, he laughed at the case against him.
 When it was made known that the ministry purge was directed against "homosexuals and drunks", he jokingly retorted that his alcoholism was public knowledge.

 In the 1970s, Moraes collaborated with Antônio Pecci Filho, a guitarist and vocalist nicknamed Toquinho on musical and literary works.
 He married three women in succession: Cristina Gurjão, with whom he had a daughter, Maria; the actress Gesse Gessy; and the Argentinian Marta Rodrigues Santamaria.
 He toured Europe with Chico Buarque and Nara Leão, and Argentina with Dorival Caymmi and Oscar Castro-Neves.
 His most stable musical partnership, however, remained with Toquinho, with whom he released popular albums.
 Their live performances in Brazil and Europe were often conducted as intimate meetings with the public.
 Moraes sat onstage at a table with a checked tablecloth and a bottle of whiskey, chatting and telling amusing stories to the audience in French, English, Spanish, Italian, and Portuguese.

 Death and legacy

-Moraes was a chain smoker and alcoholic who said, O uísque é o melhor amigo do homem—é o cão engarrafado ("Whiskey is man's best friend, it's dog in a bottle"), After a long period of poor health, which included several visits to rehabilitation clinics, he died at his home in Rio de Janeiro on 9 July 1980, at the age of 66, in the company of his ninth wife, Gilda de Queirós Mattoso, and the faithful Toquinho.
+Moraes was a chain smoker and alcoholic who said, O uísque é o melhor amigo do homem—é o cão engarrafado ("Whiskey is man's best friend, it's the dog in a bottle"), After a long period of poor health, which included several visits to rehabilitation clinics, he died at his home in Rio de Janeiro on 9 July 1980, at the age of 66, in the company of his ninth wife, Gilda de Queirós Mattoso, and the faithful Toquinho.
 He is buried in Rio de Janeiro's Cemitério São João Batista.

 In 2006, Moraes was posthumously reinstated to the Brazilian diplomatic corps.
 In February 2010, Brazil's lower house, the Camara dos Deputados, approved his posthumous promotion to Ambassador.

 In December 2014, following a three-week public vote, the mascot of the 2016 Summer Olympics was named after him.

+In 2019, singer Mart'nália released an album paying tribute to Vinicius' work.
+The album won the Latin Grammy for Best Samba/Pagode Album.